Parici75/statsplotly/README.md

 The development of this library paralleled the fantastic [plotly.express](https://plotly.com/python/plotly-express/) API.

+Philosophy
+-
 Compared to `plotly.express` API, StatsPlots :
 - respects common conventions of statistical vizualization (e.g., histograms are not barplots).
 - processes color coding scheme, trace slicer and plot dimensions independently.

-This flexibility allow to leverage the powerful interactivity offered by plotly.js without compromising aesthetics or layout choices.
+This flexibility allows to leverage the powerful interactivity offered by plotly.js without compromising statistical intelligibility for aesthetic choices, or vice-versa.

 Examples
 -
-Main features of the API are demonstrated in the notebook `notebook/statsplot_demo.ipynb`.
+Main features of the API are demonstrated in a demo [notebook](notebooks/statsplot_demo.ipynb).

 Installation
 -